wuliwei9278/SQL-Rank/README.md

 ```

 ## Description:
 This repo consists of sample train/test data and SQL-Rank algorithm julia source code.
 It only works on Julia 0.6 so it requires modification on Julia 1.0.
+Also, evaluation part does not use sampling for computing precisions so that part would be too slow to run on large datasets.
+One should either sample items or sample users to estimate the precision.
+The codes work fine on small dataset like Movielens 1M.